qkost/raiders-of-the-lost-dice/Session 47 - Xyrrath.md

 ## Recap

-* Descended down the Spider's Path
-	* Everybody started blastin'
-	* [[Ember]] massive fireball that destroyed pretty much all the spiders
-	* Formation flying skydiving
-* Landed in Ilhara-Vel
-	* Caught the attention of 4 Ruinants
-	* Bigby's hand toothpaste
- * Saw a glimpse of the keep, Duscora' Kerym (Ebonveil Keep)
-	* 300 ft long
-	* Bridge
-	* 6 chains
-* Attempted long rest in ruined shrine to [[Lolth, The Spider Queen]]
-	* Tormenauk saw through church
-	* Roll Initiative

-## Notes

 * Cleaned up battle against Tormenauk, with Shadowclaw blasting it into oblivion
 * [[Ember]]'s vision from [[Avandra, The Changebringer]]
 	* Void apearing